 Your head plays a huge part in maintaining your posture throughout the swing.
 This video is a great example of what your head should be doing:

 Head Position is Everything

 If you’re hitting fat & thin shots it’s because your head is moving up and down throughout the swing.
+This is changing the spine angle you created at setup.
 If your head dips down on the backswing you have to come up on your downswing.
 This results in hitting the lower grooves on your club producing thin shots.
 While it’s not as big of a deal with woods, it can produce huge misses with your irons and wedges.

 Alternatively, if you keep your head position during the backswing but drop on the downswing you will hit behind the golf ball resulting in a chunky shot.
 If you watch the best players in the worlds like Tiger Woods, Rory McIlroy or Adam Scott, you’ll be amazed how still their head remains through the swing.

 You want to maintain the same head position throughout the swing.